-Fresh Fruit Tartlets, and they are especially delicious for a summer treat when berries are at the peak of their season.
+Fresh Fruit Tartlets are especially delicious for a dessert party when berries are at the peak of their season.
 Sitting on top of a creamy vanilla bean custard in a pastry shell, the fruit is the star of this dessert!A bite of fresh fruit with Vanilla Bean Custard is the perfect bite!

-- The custard must be completely covered with the fruit — not one drop should be visible.
+- The custard must be completely covered with the fruit -- not one drop should be visible.

 - Always, always glaze the fruit.

 - And finally, never, ever glaze the fruit that's used as garnish.

 So there you have it, that's what the French chef said.

 Fresh Fruit Tartlets are Ideal for a Dessert Party